-In the event of any absence, the student's parent or guardian is required to call the school at 844-632-5682 before 8:00 a.m. to explain the reason for the absence.
+In the event of any absence, the student's parent/guardian is required to call the school at (844) 632-5682 at 8:00 a.m. to explain the reason for the absence.
 If a call has not been made to the school by 10:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
-If the parent or guardian cannot be contacted, the student will be required to submit a signed note from the parent or guardian explaining the reason for the absence.
+If the parent/guardian cannot be contacted, the student will be required to submit a signed note from the parent/guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
-Upon request of the parent or guardian, the reason for an absence will be kept confidential.
+Upon request of the parent/guardian, the reason for an absence will be kept confidential.

 Students will have a ten (10) day limit for parental excused absences for the school year.
-Please realize that your five (5) vacation days are included in this ten (10) day limit.
+Please realize that a student's five (5) vacation days are included in this ten (10) day limit.
 All additional absences will be considered unexcused unless they meet the following criteria: